a Picturesque Village in the county of Oxfordshire

 For anyone with an interest in cars, including toys and memorabilia, then the Cotswold Motoring Museum is a must visit with its fantastic collections including classic cars, motorbikes and caravans.

-Stow on the Wold - Image by PicturesOfEngland.com member Paul Johnson (view gallery)
+Stow on the Wold - Image by PicturesOfEngland.com member Paul V. A. Johnson (view gallery)

 Welcome to "Stow on the Wold, where the wind blows cold" - an old saying because of Stow being situated at the high point of the Cotswolds, 800 feet above sea level.
 Stow is a beautiful town, and probably the busiest of all the cotswold towns.
 Infact if you judge it by the size of its market square, this shows that it has always been a busy part of the cotswolds.
 Many years ago when the cotswold wool industry was at it's height, Stow was famous for it's huge annual fairs where as many as 20,000 sheep were sold at a time at the busy market square.
 The square is now mainly used for parking, as Stow is a favourite destination for many a visitor to the Cotswolds.